General Intern, Summer 2018

 USCET internship position requires time commitments of about 24-28 hours/week on a flexible schedule.
 Interns committing more than one semester are eligible for a stipend after a 3-months performance review.

-3. Strong computer skills, including Microsoft Office programs, Access, MailChimp.
+3. Strong computer skills including proficiency in Microsoft Office tools and design software

 5. Well organized with attention to detail and ability to carry out tasks independently.